10% FUEL SAVING ON AVERAGE

 The Surbo makes the throttle lighter, in addition to vastly improved engine torque.
 Here's how Surbo feels like, by engine type.

-Faster takeoff after clutching in, rapid 3000 rpm, split second Surbo charging with throttle easing, and unlimited revving to the rev cut with half throttle.
-Vibration on accelerator clearly felt, from the denser air trying to pass through a smaller throttle opening.
-Quick gearchange, because as the accelerator is released between gears, the engine back pressure causes the Surbo to charge and hold the air pressure, so that rpm does not drop so fast.
+You'll get a faster takeoff after clutching in, a quick dash to 3000 rpm, split second Surbo charging with throttle easing, and easy revving to the rev cut with part throttle.
+Vibrations on the accelerator are clearly felt, due to the denser air trying to pass through a smaller throttle opening.
+Gearchanges are faster, because as the accelerator is released between gears, the engine back pressure causes the Surbo to charge and hold the air pressure, so that rpm does not drop so fast.
 The result is like doing a heel and toe, and the gear is not only more swiftly changed, there is more power after the gearchange, shown by the gain on another car also going through a gear change.
 The Surbo charges through a bend as accelerator is eased off, and you get a stronger exit from mid bend after accumulating charge.
 If your car is front-driven, there will be a side force that tightens its line, reducing understeer.

-Instant takeoff, faster than manual cars, because no clutching-in is required!
+The takeoff may be faster than even manual cars, because no clutching-in is required!
 You get a headstart.
 No wet clutch delay due to sufficient torque to allow full clutching.
-Light throttle, and smooth gearchange upwards.
-Stronger low end torque means a quieter and more relaxed drive.
-There is no need to rev, but when desired, high revs come more easily, with a minimum of 4000 rpm at half throttle even for the laziest gearboxes.
+The throttle feels light, and gearchanges are smooth.
+The stronger low end torque means a quieter and more relaxed drive.
+There is no need to rev, but when desired, high revs come more easily, to a minimum of 4000 rpm at part throttle even for the laziest gearboxes.
 At the point where gearchange occurs automatically, a further widening of the throttle may extend the revving to 5000 rpm.
-Some sporty gearboxes will allow full revving or at least 5000 rpm with half throttle.
-Releasing the throttle makes a back pressure that is sustained by the Surbo, and the car rolls along with less deceleration.
+Some sporty gearboxes will allow full revving or at least 5000 rpm with part throttle.
+Releasing the throttle pressure results in a back pressure that is sustained by the Surbo, and the car rolls further with less deceleration.
 Kickdown is easy with just a light press on the accelerator, and a further gear down can be induced afterwards. to prepare for overtaking.
-For some cars, first gear is attained while doing a u turn, making acceleration afterwards faster than with second gear.
+For some cars, kickdown from second gear to first gear happens while doing a u turn, making acceleration afterwards faster.
 This is because denser air is always on standby.

 CVT (continually variable transmission):